 When deciding to seek help for a substance abuse disorder, one of the first decisions you will have to make is going to an inpatient treatment center or receiving outpatient care.
 This is not an easy decision, and it can be challenging to know which option is best for you.
 This blog post will examine the pros and cons of outpatient therapy and inpatient.
-We will help you decide which choice is right for you at Renaissance Recovery.

 What are the pros of inpatient treatment centers?

 Inpatient treatment centers offer 24-hour care and supervision.
 This can be beneficial if you are struggling with severe addiction or have been through multiple failed attempts at sobriety.
 Inpatient treatment also offers a higher structure and support than outpatient care.
 You will live at the treatment center and participate in daily activities, such as therapy, group support, and recreational activities.
 This can help you stay focused on your recovery goals.

 The cons of inpatient treatment centers include the cost, which can be prohibitive for some people.
 In addition, you may have to leave your job or home life behind for some time.
 This can be difficult for some people to do.
 Other cons of inpatient treatment centers can range from the strict rules and regulations to the potential for adverse interactions with other patients.

 The pros of outpatient care include maintaining some degree of normalcy in your life.
 You can continue working or going to school while attending treatment.
 Outpatient care is also generally less expensive than inpatient treatment.
 The cons of outpatient care can include a higher risk of relapse, as you are not removed from your triggers and temptations.
 In addition, outpatient care requires a high level of motivation and self-discipline.
 You will be responsible for making sure you attend all appointments and follow through with your treatment plan.

 Choosing the right type of treatment is an important decision that should be made with the help of a professional.